Vasanth

 Export Licensing Roadmap: Building Long-Term Resilience

-Invest in rare earth recycling or research and development alternatives to reduce dependency.
+Long-Term (9+ Months): Collaborate with policymakers and industry alliances to anticipate regulatory proposals.
+Invest in rare earth recycling or R&D alternatives to reduce dependency.

 How Certivo Helps You Stay Ahead